Newspapers in Education

-Read the article on page A-1 about the 50th-anniversary celebration at Pasco Hernando State College.
-Summarize the article in 350 words or more, stating the central idea or ideas and how the writer developed those ideas.
+Read the article on pg.
+A-1 about the new bus stop in Brooksville.
+Summarize the article in 300 words or more, stating the central idea or ideas and how the writer developed those ideas.

 English Language Arts activity for Elementary School: (ELA.2.R.2.2 – Identify the topic of and relevant details in a text.)

-Read the article on page B-12 about the Chocachatti play.
-Summarize the article in 300 words or more.
-Make sure you retell it in your own words.
-In one or two sentences explain what the main idea of the article is.
+Read the article on pg.
+B-9 about the environmental center cleanup.
+Summarize the article in 200 words or more.
+Make sure you retell it in your own words with only the important details include.
+In one or two sentences, explain what the main idea of the article is.

 Anyone wishing to submit any of your compositions from this week to the newspaper for us to consider publishing, please email [email protected].
 Be sure and include your name, age, grade level, and school that you attend.